Roblox/foreman/README.md

 Run `foreman install` to tell Foreman to install any new binaries from this config file.

 When inside this directory, the `remodel` command will run the latest 0.6.x release of Remodel installed on your system.

-### Authentication
-To install tools from a private GitHub repository, Foreman supports authenticating with a [Personal Access Token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

-Use `foreman github-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml` and follow the contained instructions.

-Similarly, for projects hosted on a GitLab repository, use `foreman gitlab-auth` to pass an authentication token to Foreman, or open `~/.foreman/auth.toml`.

 ## Troubleshooting
 Foreman is a work in progress tool and has some known issues.
 Check out [the issue tracker](https://github.com/Roblox/foreman/issues) for known bugs.